Kerala Excise

 The Kerala State Excise is the law enforcement agency for excise and narcotics in state of Kerala, India.
-Kerala Excise has its headquarters in Thiruvananthapuram, the state capital, and is headed by the Excise Commissioner, with the rank of Additional Director General of Police.
+Kerala Excise has its headquarters in Thiruvananthapuram, the state capital, and is headed by the Excise Commissioner.
 The department administers laws related to liquor, narcotic drugs and psychotropic substances, medicinal preparations containing alcohol and narcotics.
-The current commissioner of Excise is Shri M.R Ajith Kumar IPS.
+The current commissioner of Excise is Seeram Sambasiva Rao IAS.
 The Excise Commissioner reports to the Excise Minister of Kerala, who serves as the chief executive of the department.
 The Kerala Excise Academy and Research Centre, Thrissur trains the excise officers and that runs full-term basic courses for Excise Inspectors, Excise Preventive Officers, Civil Excise Officers, Women Civil Excise Officers and Excise Drivers.

 Established under the provisions of the Kerala Abkari Act, 1077 (Act 6 of 1077), the department plays a crucial role in regulating and controlling the production, distribution, and consumption of alcoholic beverages and other intoxicating substances and the enforcement of the NDPS Act within the state of Kerala.

+It is one of the Government of Kerala's three major revenue-collecting departments.